averychin7/property_management/README.md

 ### File and Folder structure in server

 - colocation structure
-- kebab-case for different components in a feature folder
+- kebab-case for different components in a feature folder except testing files

 ```
 ├── api